Melissa McKay

 Developers are not security experts!
 Why not?
 And should they be?

-One thing is sure, there is only a subset of prevention and mitigation strategies that make sense to put on a developer’s plate.
-Even then, assuming all devs are equipped to handle this additional workload is unreasonable.
+When it comes to "shift-left" security, there is only a subset of prevention and mitigation strategies that make sense to put on a developer’s plate.
+Even then, assuming all devs are already equipped and educated to handle this additional workload is unreasonable.

-Melissa will define common security related terms and lingo; share typical places to shore up applications when it comes to dependencies, packaging, and supply chain concerns; and discuss the plethora of scanning tools available today and how they actually work.
-Learn how to integrate a measure of security that makes sense in existing development processes and how to introduce a security culture to your team in a healthy way without exhausting your developers.
+During this session, Melissa will define common security related terms and lingo; share typical places to shore up applications when it comes to resolving dependencies, packaging, and deploying your cloud-native applications; and share insights on how to evaluate the plethora of scanning tools available today.
+Learn about existing programs and education offered through the Linux Foundation and the OpenSSF.
+And finally, leave this session knowing how to integrate a measure of security that makes sense in your existing development processes without exhausting your developers.

 30 min duration